fluid-project/handbook.floeproject.org/src/documents/Sonification.md

 ## What is Sonification?

-Sonification is a general term for conveying information or data through non-speech audio &mdash; compare to the much better-known term "visualization".
-Many of us are familiar with simple sonification as an aspect of the user interface of computers or other digital devices, such as alert sounds when receiving new email.
+Sonification is a general term for conveying information or data through non-speech audio &mdash, similar to how the term "visualization" expresses the concept of conveying information or data graphically.
+Alert sounds for events such as receiving new email or program errors are simple forms of sonification commonly used in user interfaces for computers and other devices.

-*Data sonification* is an analogous audio technique to *data visualization* where structured data is converted into another form in order to communicate aspects of often-complex information clearly and efficiently, to support specific analysis of aspects of the data, or to show patterns and relationships in the data.
+*Data sonification* is an analogous audio technique to *data visualization* where structured data is converted into sound to try to:
+* communicate aspects of often-complex information clearly and efficiently
+* support specific analysis of aspects of the data
+* show patterns and relationships in the data

 ## The Case for Sonification in Open Educational Resources

-While visualization is commonly used in many areas of education, sonification is a more theoretical and experimental area.
-This makes it both challenging and exciting as a potential means of supporting ["the creation of variations and enhancements"](/Techniques.html#AllowTheCreationOfVariationsAndEnhancements) in OER.
+While sonification is traditionally a theoretical and experimental area, it has rich potential as a means of supporting ["the creation of variations and enhancements"](/Techniques.html#AllowTheCreationOfVariationsAndEnhancements) in OER.

 Sonification's most obvious audience would seem to be the learner with visual impairments, but it can also be appreciated by those with cognitive impairments, learning disabilities, or a preference for audio presentation.
 It can help supplement data visualizations or open new areas for discussion, research and learning.